Blood conservation

 • use of medications such as tranexamic acid (Grade A, B)

-• meticulous operative technique
+• meticulous operative technique, and

-• topical haemostatic agents
+• topical haemostatic agents.

 Postoperative blood conservation techniques

 In select clinical settings, postoperative cell salvage is recommended as a blood conservation strategy (Grade C).
 This technique involves the collection of a patient’s postoperative blood loss into a wound drain.
-It is then returned to the patient via a filter, either washed or unwashed depending on the equipment used.(9,10)
+It’s then returned to the patient via a filter, either washed or unwashed depending on the equipment used.

 Close patient observation and monitoring to identify episodes of uncontrolled bleeding and readiness to return to theatre to control bleeding is important in blood conservation.